 Conduct talent management research

 As a recruiter, you need the best data.
-LinkedIn has a powerful database that lets you access important information.
+LinkedIn has a powerful database that lets you access important information and reports that 44% of hiring managers used LinkedIn skills data to fill roles.
 The LinkedIn Economic Graph can help you see trends in terms of geography, job type, and more.
 Also, with LinkedIn Recruiter, you can conduct advanced searches.
-You can search by people, jobs, content, companies and schools.
-You used to be able to search by zip code as well, but those features have been removed.
+You can search by people, jobs, content, companies, and schools.
 You can look for a particular job title and discover how many people with a particular job title work at a particular company.
-There are multiple ways to cross-reference the data that enhances your research.
+There are multiple ways to cross-reference the data that enhance your research.

 Recruiting is about building relationships.
-You can easily introduce yourself through email to a potential employee if they have the experience you are seeking.
+You can easily introduce yourself through email to potential employees if they have the experience you are seeking.
 If the individual responds, you have started a relationship.
 That person can respond to your inquiry in a number of ways.
 He or she can say they are interested or can refer you to someone else.
 They can also reconnect with you in the future if circumstances change.
-It’s a no pressure way of building up the talent pool and finding the best-qualified candidates.
+It’s a no-pressure way of building up the talent pool and finding the best-qualified candidates.

 Create great content